emard/mbus-circuit/README.md

 The 36V power supply is weak and it might not be sufficient for M-Bus loaded with many devices.
-Lower R5 value should be used for more devices on the bus, experimental range is 82-390 ohm.
+Lower R5 value should be used for more devices on the bus so that Q4 doesn't conduct on quiet M-Bus, experimental range is 82-390 ohm.

 Most general-purpose silicon BJT transistors in cheap